Welcome to the 2025 WMS Congress guide. We have created a video version, which you can view here. And the text version goes into more detail below.

 Using the guide

-You can use the menu at the bottom of this page to skip between sections, either by day or event type.
-We have optimised the search function on the page to make the whole guide easy to search.
+If you are using the guide on a PC, you can search the entire guide using CTRL+f.
 If you have a question about the Congress, the Congress Guide probably holds the answer.
-If you have checked the Congress Guide, but still have a question, please get in touch with the Congress Organising Team.
+If you have checked the Congress guide, but still have a question, please get in touch with the Congress Organising Team.

 Throughout the Congress, members of the Azura Events Congress Organising Team are on hand to help.
 We'll be dressed in black and wearing orange flowers to make it easy to identify us.
 Please feel free to approach any of us with questions, for help, or if you would like an introduction to someone else at the Congress.